Alebron23/flashcard/README.md

-This projects has comments haphazardly placed for my notes since I built following a udemy course.
+This projects has alot of comments for my notes since I built following a udemy course.
 It has long and descriptive comments and I was not trying to make it pretty.
 I just wanted it well documented so I would have a good guide to look back on.